 The Lourie Center, in keeping with its mission to provide opportunities for older adults to stay physically and intellectually fit, will officially launch the Midlands Lifelong Learning Program this October by offering four classes.
 The Midlands Lifelong Learning Program is a community education program of academically stimulating courses for adults 50 years of age and older.
 Classes meet weekly for four-week sessions.
 Academics and professionals from the community will teach the classes on a range of topics from within the arts and sciences.

-Registration and payment can be made below at the center or by phone at 803-779-1971
+Registration and payment can be made below or at the center or by phone at 803-779-1971

 Winter 2019 Classes: